SCOTUS Roundup Case Could Kill Failure-to-Warn Claims

 170K+

-Total Roundup lawsuits filed historically — with 65,000 still active (ConsumerShield)
+Total Roundup lawsuits filed historically, with 65,000 active claims (ConsumerShield)

-John Durnell used Roundup on his Missouri property for two decades before being diagnosed with non-Hodgkin lymphoma.
-A Missouri jury awarded him $1.25 million in compensatory damages on a strict liability failure-to-warn theory — finding that Monsanto failed to warn users that Roundup's active ingredient, glyphosate, could cause cancer.
+John Durnell applied Roundup on his Missouri property over two decades before receiving a non-Hodgkin lymphoma diagnosis.
+A Missouri state jury awarded him $1.25 million in compensatory damages under a strict liability failure-to-warn theory, finding that Monsanto failed to provide adequate warnings regarding the carcinogenic risks of glyphosate formulations.

-The Missouri Court of Appeals affirmed the verdict.
-The Supreme Court granted certiorari in January 2026 on a narrow question: whether the Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA) preempts a state-law failure-to-warn claim where the EPA has not required the warning.
+The Missouri Court of Appeals affirmed the judgment.
+The Supreme Court granted certiorari in January 2026 on the question of whether the Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA) preempts state common-law failure-to-warn claims when the EPA has not mandated a cancer warning on the approved product label.

 Important